You are currently viewing PF Calculator

 Loading

-Workers with a salary of less than Rs.15,000 (which will be the total of base pay plus dearness allowance) must create an EPF account in organisations with more than 20 employees.
-Most organisations, however, make the amenities open to all employees, regardless of compensation.
-Furthermore, the Universal Account Number or UAN makes it simple to transfer your EPF corpus from one organisation to another.
+Workers with a salary of less than Rs.15,000 (which will be the total base pay plus dearness allowance) must create an EPF account in organizations with more than 20 employees.
+Most organizations, however, make the amenities open to all employees, regardless of compensation.
+Furthermore, the Universal Account Number or UAN makes it simple to transfer your EPF corpus from one organization to another.

 When you retire, you can take a lump sum payment from EPF.
-Because PF registration is managed by the Government of India and guaranteed a return, it is one of the most popular retirement savings plans.
+Because PF registration is managed by the government of India and is guaranteed a return, it is one of the most popular retirement savings plans.
 The EPFO determines the rate of interest on the contribution.

 What Exactly Is An EPF Calculator And How Can I Make Use Of It?